Skip to Content

 • _paymentToken: Address of token used to pay for message.

-• _destinationAddress: Address to send message to on the destination chain.
+• _destinationAddress: Address to send message to on the destination.

 • _action: Type of message to send.